DurgeshNautiyal/Excel-Emergency-Room-Dashboard/README.md

 ---

-## 🙌 Acknowledgments
+##  Acknowledgments
-Created by **Ram Rana** as a portfolio project to demonstrate Excel-based reporting and healthcare analytics.
+Created by **Durgesh Nautiyal** as a portfolio project to demonstrate Excel-based reporting and healthcare analytics.

 ---